 But it's important to mention here that there is a difference between Responsive/Adaptive design and Mobile First.
 Otherwise, it is easy to get confused about it.
 Let's take a look at this difference.

-What's the difference: adaptive, responsive design, and mobile-first?
+What's the difference between adaptive, responsive design, and mobile-first?

 Adaptive Web Design (AWD)